alandefreitas/futures/docs/future_concept.md

-# Futures
+# Futures Concepts

-## Motivation

-A number of proposals have been presented to extend the model defined by the standard [std::future]: future continuations, cancellation tokens, association with executors, and algorithms.
-However, because a "future" object is any object representing a handle to a future value, it is highly unlikely that a single concrete future definition will be appropriate for most applications.

-In this context, this library implements future types as a *concept* rather than a concrete object.
+This library implements a number of future types as a *concept* rather than a single concrete object.
 Algorithms work with any given class that has the requirements of the future concept, as defined by the trait [is_future].
 The [std::future] class also has the requirements of this concept, so it can interoperate with any of the new algorithms and future types.

 ```cpp
 --8<-- "examples/future_types/interoperability.cpp"
 ```

 ## Some future types